jeffbander/leqvio-patient-management/replit.md

 - Values working end-to-end automation testing
 - Wants to create reusable templates for automation systems
 - Default patient status should be "Pending Auth" instead of "started"
+- Removed "synced" status completely - all patients with synced status converted to "Pending Auth"

 ## System Architecture